timrichardson/Prime-Ubuntu-18.04/README.md

 This Readme has steps to uninstall.

 lightdm is required.
-If gdm3 works with nvidia modesetting and external displays, let me know, but it hasn't worked since at least 16.04.
+Even in 19.10, gdm3 is still broken with nvidia modesetting and external displays.
+You can fix it by running it as root, or by using lightdm. bug report:  https://bugs.launchpad.net/ubuntu/+source/nvidia-graphics-drivers-418/+bug/1716857

 So ubuntu users with Optimus should stick with lightdm, even in ubuntu 18.10